RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 See the `HIP Profiling Guide <hip_porting_guide.md>`__ for more information.

-What if HIP generates error of â€œsymbol multiply defined!â€ only on AMD machine?
+What if HIP generates error of symbol multiply defined only on the AMD machine?
 ------------------------------------------------------------------------------

-Unlike CUDA, in HCC, for functions defined in the header files, the keyword of **forceinline** does not imply static.
-Thus, if failed to define static keyword, you might see a lot of symbols that multiply defined errors at compilation.
-The workaround is to explicitly add the keyword of static before any functions that were defined as **forceinline**.
+Unlike CUDA, in HCC, for functions defined in the header files, the keyword of "forceinline" does not imply "static".
+Thus, if failed to define "static" keyword, you might see a lot of "symbols that multiply defined" errors at compilation.
+The workaround is to explicitly add the keyword of "static" before any functions that were defined as "forceinline".

 What is maximum limit of kernel launching parameter?
 ----------------------------------------------------